 What can we eat with egg bhurji?

 The dish is easy to prepare and goes well with a toasted bread or even chapati.
-To reduce the number of calories in your egg bhurji, you can cook it in coconut oil instead of vegetable oil and add some vegetables of your choice to it, to make it more filling.
+To reduce the calories in your egg bhurji, you can cook it in coconut oil instead of vegetable oil and add any vegetables you prefer to make it more filling.

 What other vegetables can I add to my egg bhurji?

 Pretty much any vegetable would work just fine with eggs.
 So if you don’t have bell peppers at home, go ahead and substitute them for anything you have laying in your fridge, from chopped mushrooms to spinach, or even carrot slices.